 Chapter 3: Poverty Groups: Livelihood and Trajectories

-The previous chapter describes poverty incidences among different social groups.
+3. Poverty groups: livelihood and trajectories The previous chapter describes poverty incidences among different social groups.
 This chapter discusses in detail their livelihood and poverty situation through our fieldwork observations.
 The first part of this chapter examines basic aspects of living under poverty, while the second part draws on personal life stories obtained through interviews.
 The purpose of this chapter is therefore to depict complex composition of poverty groups and their varied trajectories towards poverty.
 As we have shown in the previous chapters, China’s new urban poverty is composed of unemployed persons, laid-off workers, poor workers and retirees from failing or bankrupt enterprises, and poor rural migrants.
 This is different from the traditional urban poor in China – the ‘Three Nos’ (no relatives or dependants, no working capacity and no source of income) (Chen et al., 2006; Liu and Wu, 2006a).
 The majority of the new urban poor comprises newly laid-off workers and unemployed persons.
 Since our survey samples were randomly selected to include different types of household in 25 low-income urban neighbourhoods, they allow us to contrast different social groups, vulnerable groups and less vulnerable groups; and also to compare poor households and non-poor households.
 This chapter presents a comprehensive portrait of the urban poor by looking at their demographic characteristics, social entitlements, housing conditions, neighbourhood interaction and social networks.
 Respondents are categorized into four social groups according to household heads’ employment status: working group, unemployed/laid-off group, retired group, and rural migrants group.
-Each group is further divided into poor and non-poor households, poor households being...
+Each group is further divided into poor...

 You are not authenticated to view the full text of this chapter or article.